nodejs/node/ROADMAP.md

 No new API will be added in *patch* releases.

 Any API addition will cause an increase in the *minor* version.

-### Long Term Support

-Node.js supports old versions for as long as community members are fixing bugs in them.

-As long as there is a community back porting bug fixes we will push patch releases for those versions of Node.js.

-When old versions of dependencies like V8 are no longer supported by their project Node.js will take on the responsibility of maintenance to ensure continued long term support in Node.js patch releases.

 ## Channels